 This short story is a prequel to The Star Trails Tetralogy starring Thyron, a flora peda telepathis from the planet, Sapphira.
-His naterra, or home world, is populated by his species of telepathic walking plants in addition to a race of cannibalistic pygmies, who recognize their botanical intelligence as superior to their own and thus worship them as gods.
-The two diverse species have a synergistic relationship in which Thyron (and others of his kind) provide technical assistance to the natives in their interstellar forays for food in return for protection, albeit of the spears, bows, and arrows variety.
+His naterra, or home world, is populated by his species of telepathic walking plants in addition to a race of cannibalistic pygmies.
+These humanoids recognize this highly evolved botanical intelligence as superior to their own and thus worship them as gods.
+The two diverse species have a synergistic relationship in which Thyron (and others of his kind) provide technical assistance to the natives in their interstellar forays for food in return for protection, albeit of the spears and rocks variety.

 Get to know Thyron even better in The Terra Debacle: Prisoners at Area 51, backstory to Volume II, A Dark of Endless Days.